 Trying to optimize the efficiency of specific aspects of the company is always a good idea.
 However, in order to have any significant effect on an entire organization, efficiency must exist on two main levels – personal and process.

 What is Personal Efficiency?

 Back in the golden days of factories and manufacturing, the success of a worker would almost always come down to a measure of the speed at which they complete their tasks.
-In other words, people thought less about efficiency and more about throughput and productivity.
+In other words, people thought less about efficiency and more about productivity.
 How much can a single person deliver in a limited amount of time?

 Today, competitive, saturated markets and expensive production costs have forced businesses to become aware of the fact that efficiency is much more than just speed.

 A truly efficient worker is one who invests their time, efforts, and other available resources into value-generating activities.
 The measure of the efficiency of a person can be expressed through the relationship between the lead and cycle times of their tasks.

 The lead time refers to how long the task has spent within the workflow since its inception, while cycle time refers to how long the task was actively being worked on by a member of the team.

 An efficient worker is someone who knows how to separate the value-generating tasks from the wasteful activities in order to bring the measure of cycle time as close as possible to the measure of lead time.

 Everything else in between these two measurements can be considered waste.
 Those who are personally efficient prioritize and manage tasks to create a steady, uninterrupted delivery of completed work.

 In essence, high personal efficiency is the ability of a person to produce maximum value with minimum waste.